 What happens to the victim of an accident when it is not necessarily another driver, but the driving conditions that caused an accident?
 Let a top Toccoa motorcycle accident lawyer explain.

-The driving conditions in this case is not the weather, but roads, sidewalks, signs, and other parts of the driving experience that can lead to two drivers colliding through little or no fault of their own.
+The driving conditions, in this case, are not the weather, but roads, sidewalks, signs, and other parts of the driving experience that can lead to two drivers colliding through little or no fault of their own.

 In cases like these, it is important to get advice from the right Atlanta personal injury lawyer.

 The issue of dangerous roads and liability was addressed by a Georgia Court of Appeals in a recent decision.

 In their opinion, the court reviewed the law regulating dangerous roads and maintaining safe conditions for drivers.